 The event in London is going to be held at the Grand Hall, Olympia from 4-6 July (2014 in case you’re reading this blog post later than published).

 This is Europe’s greatest ‘free from’ family day out and, if you click HERE you can get FREE tickets!
 No competition, no catch.

 It’s a great place to find out more about living with a food intolerance/allergy.

 10. Go get ’em tiger!

-Once you’ve got your head around going gluten-free and you’ve stocked your cupboards up, it’s time for you to get back to living your life…except now it will be with a better knowledge and understanding of what you can and can’t eat which, believe it or not, gives you a fantastic feeling of being free!
+Once you’ve got your head around going gluten-free and you’ve stocked up your cupboards, it’s time for you to get back to living your life.
+Except now it will be with a better knowledge and understanding of what you can and can’t eat which, believe it or not, gives you a fantastic feeling of being free!